 Three conditions push toward ducted:

 - Your existing ductwork is in usable condition.
 Leakage under 15 percent on a duct test, no major damage, R-6 or better insulation on attic runs.
-About 60 to 70 percent of Bay Area homes built since 1985 fall here.
+Most Bay Area tract homes built since 1985 fall here.

 - You want one thermostat to control the whole house.
 Ducted is the simpler interface for that.